molily/testing-angular/testing-components.md

 <aside class="margin-note">Duplication vs. abstraction</aside>

-There is a controversial debate in software development regarding “do not repeat yourself” and the value of abstractions.
+There is a controversial debate in software development regarding repetition and the value of abstractions.
 [As Sandi Metz famously stated](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction), “duplication is far cheaper than the wrong abstraction”.

 This is especially true when writing specs.
 You should try to eliminate duplication and boilerplate code with `beforeEach`/`beforeAll`, simple helper functions and even testing libraries.
 But do not try to apply your optimization habits and skills to test code.